Right Now May Be the Best Buy-In Window for Cognizant Technology Solutions Corporation (CTSH)

 Technical breakdown of Cognizant Technology Solutions Corporation (CTSH)

-Raw Stochastic average of Cognizant Technology Solutions Corporation in the period of last 50 days is set at 34.66%.
-The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 23.96%.
-In the last 20 days, the company’s Stochastic %K was 15.83% and its Stochastic %D was recorded 9.13%.
+Raw Stochastic average of Cognizant Technology Solutions Corporation in the period of last 50 days is set at 7.57%.
+The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 8.03%.
+In the last 20 days, the company’s Stochastic %K was 9.76% and its Stochastic %D was recorded 11.11%.